 Mark is a leading construction lawyer recognized for his skillful advocacy and professionalism in resolving his clients’ most challenging construction related disputes or negotiating their most significant construction contracts.
-Mark’s deep experience and practice focus in early mediation methods of dispute resolution sets him apart from other lawyers with a traditional litigation-centric focus.
+Mark’s experience and practice focus in innovative early mediation methods of dispute resolution sets him apart from other lawyers with a traditional litigation-centric focus.
 Through his effective early mediation advocacy, Mark has successfully resolved many high-stakes, multi-party, and complex construction disputes for his clients before the onset of the most significant litigation expense.
-Mark employs early case evaluation, quantitative analysis, and strategic planning methods to guide clients through challenging and stressful disputes.
+Mark employs early case evaluation, quantitative analysis, and strategic planning methods to guide clients through their disputes.

 Mark is a Chambers USA ranked attorney in the area of construction law, and received the following unsolicited praise: “Mark Becker has experience representing construction clients in a variety of litigation and contract negotiations.
 Appreciative clients describe him as ‘proactive in handling cases’ and someone who ‘focuses on the issues that will really resolve them.’
 One interviewee goes on to call him an ‘excellent construction litigator’ who ‘scores five out of five on subject matter expertise.’”

-Early Mediation of Complex Disputes: Successfully guided clients through early mediation of multi-million dollar multi-party complex construction disputes often with insurance issues.
+Early Mediation of Complex Disputes: Successfully guided clients through early mediation of multi-million dollar construction disputes.
 Typical early mediation matters include:

-Delay, Disruption and Acceleration: Prosecuted and defended numerous claims for additional compensation and time extensions for delay, disruption and acceleration arising out of projects to construct stadiums, commercial facilities, refineries, power generator plants, condominiums, universities, schools and bridges.
+Delay, Disruption and Acceleration: Prosecuted and defended numerous claims for delay, disruption and acceleration arising out of projects to construct stadiums, sky scrapers, industrial plants, power plants, condominiums, universities, schools and bridges.

-Insurance Coverage: Provide policy-holder insurance coverage representation on complex commercial general liablity and professional liability issues, with a focus on securing clients’ defense and indemnity coverage for construction defect claims.
+Insurance Coverage: Represented policy-holders in insurance coverage litigation involving commercial general liability and professional liability issues, with a focus on securing clients’ defense and indemnity coverage for construction defect claims.

-Public Procurement: Advise clients on project delivery methods and procurement methods, including best value, design build, and public private partnership.
-Litigate bid protests.
+Public Procurement: Advised clients on project delivery methods and procurement methods, including best value, design build, and public private partnerships.
+Litigated bid protests.

-Construction Defects: Prosecuted and defended numerous construction defect claims involving failures due to expansive soils, concrete fracture, concrete creep and shrinkage, pipe corrosion, high pressure pipe stress fractures, flood plain hydrology and hydraulics, glazing failures, curtain wall leaks, masonry cracking, foundation settlements and window condensation.
+Construction Defects: Prosecuted and defended numerous construction defect claims involving failures due to expansive soils, concrete fracture, concrete creep and shrinkage, pipe corrosion, high pressure pipe stress fractures, glazing failures, curtain wall leaks, masonry cracking, foundation settlements and condensation.

 Payment Claims: Prosecuted and defended mechanics lien claims, payment bond claims, trust fund claims, and other forms of payment claims for contractors, subcontractors, suppliers, fabricators, owners and developers.